 - BA (Hons) degree in English and History, Brunel University

-I have worked as a therapist at the Psychotherapy Unit in the Department of Psychiatry at Epsom General Hospital.
-I am currently offering therapy to cancer patients and their carers at the hospital.
-I have worked extensively with individuals aged between 11 and 80.
+I have worked as an adult therapist at the Psychotherapy Unit in the Department of Psychiatry at Epsom General Hospital.
+I have extensive experience of offering therapy to cancer patients having worked for the Macmillan charity.

 I was formerly a teacher/mentor and set up a counselling service in a secondary school offering support to students who were self harming, being bullied, experiencing bereavement, difficulty in school work and eating disorders among many other issues.

 I have delivered seminars to trainee counselling students and written articles as a freelance journalist.
 My counselling experiences with carers and their families led me to join other professionals in meeting the Prime Minister at Number 10 in 2009.
 This opportunity helped me to further highlight the continuing importance of promoting better public awareness of the issues surrounding our emotional health